nightguarder/Complex-calculator/README.md

 # Complex-calculator
-My Complex C# calculator using Complex.Method
+My Complex calculator using Complex.Method

-Calculates all complex method 2 numbers ONLY

-Functions: Sum,Subtract,Multiply,Divide
+It´s not the final version yet

+Works for sum, subtraction, multiply and divide
+First enter normal numbers
+then complex (i) numbers.

 Download only the ZIP files to test the program on your IDE.